gajendranasokkumar/gajendranasokkumar/README.md

 - 👋 Hi, I’m @gajendranasokkumar
-- 👀 I’m interested in FullStack and AI
+- 👀 I’m a FullStack developer
-- 🌱 I’m currently learning BE CSE
+- 🌱 I’m currently pursuing BE CSE
 - 📫 How to reach me: gajendran2908@gmial.com

 <!---